gafwebmaster/Certificate-management/README.md

 - Make "Log out" then try to access the protected route by Sanctum;

 ## Best security practices present on that project
-1. .env file is not tracked in Git;
+- .env file is not tracked in Git;
-2. Laravel project, first and third-party packages up to date always to the latest version;
+- Laravel project, first and third-party packages up to date always to the latest version;
-3. Debug messages are disabled in production;
+- Debug messages are disabled in production;
-4. Sensitive information is not sent to the error monitoring tools;
-5. Parts of the app are restricted by policies;
+- Parts of the app are restricted by Sanctum.
-6. Forms are protected from cross-site request forgery (CSRF);
 7. All inputs are validated;
 8. Careful with the uploaded files;
 9. Payloads are encrypted;